-The platinum group metals (PGMs) consist of six metallic elements that share similar physical and chemical properties and often occur together in the same mineral deposits.
+The platinum group metals (PGM) consist of six metallic elements that share similar physical and chemical properties and often occur together in the same mineral deposits.
 These metals are:

 Key facts

-• In 2023, Canada’s mine production of PGMs was approximately 702,000 troy ounces, with about three quarters originating from mines in Ontario.
+- In 2024, Canada’s mine production of PGMs was about 746,000 troy ounces, with about three quarters originating from mines in Ontario.

 Learn more about platinum group metals